 The rest of the paper is organized as follows.
-Section 2 defines notation, discusses BGP threats, and summarizes BGP security goals. psBGP is presented in Section 3, and compared with S-BGP and soBGP in Section 4.
-Security and performance of psBGP are analyzed in Section 5 and 6 respectively.
+Section 2 defines notation, overviews BGP, discusses BGP threats, and summarizes BGP security goals. psBGP is presented and analyzed in Sections 3 and 4 respectively.
+Comparison of S-BGP, soBGP, and psBGP is given in Section 5.
+Preliminary performance analysis of psBGP is presented in Section 6.
 A brief review of related work is given in Section 7.
 We conclude in Section 8.

-2 BGP Security Threats and Goals
+2. BGP Security Threats and Goals

-Here we define notation, discuss BGP security threats, and summarize a number of security goals for BGP.
+Here we define notation, give a brief overview of BGP, discuss BGP security threats, and summarize a number of security goals for BGP.

-2.1 Notation
+2.1.
+Notation

 A and B denote entities (e.g., an organization, an AS, or a BGP speaker).
 X or Y denotes an assertion which is any statement.
 An assertion may be proper or improper.
 We avoid use of the term true or false since in BGP, it is not always clear that a statement is 100% factual or not.
 An assertion is proper if it conforms to the rules governing the related entity making that assertion.
-We use the following notation:
+Table 1 defines notation used in this paper.